334

 |craving::wanting, yearning, longing, attachment, lit. thirst [taṇha]| grows like a |māluvā::a fast-growing, parasitic vine that climbs onto trees.
 As it grows, it tightens its grip, restricting the host tree’s growth and often strangling it to death. [māluvā]| creeper;

-He swings from this life to the next,
+he swings from one life to another,

 like a monkey seeking fruit in the forest.